This post may contain affiliate links. Read my disclosure policy.

 When many people hear of a hashbrown casserole, they may be thinking of what is often referred to as cheesy potatoes or funeral potatoes.
 Or else they are remembering a similar style dish served at Cracker Barrel.
 These are usually creamy casseroles with shredded potatoes, condensed soup, sour cream, and shredded cheese.

-Yes, it is delicious. rich, and super cheesy.
+Yes, it is delicious, rich, and super cheesy.
 But it can be a bit heavy and oftentimes not gluten free.
 Plus, it gets away from the best part of hash browns – the crispy potatoes!
+So it’s time to change up the usual expectations.

-It also makes a great potluck dish.
 You can serve it for a weekend brunch or make it ahead and reheat it for breakfast in the morning.
 It’s a wonderful option for a holiday side dish with baked ham, or you can pop it in the oven while you make the rest of your quick and easy dinner on a busy weeknight.
+And it also makes a great potluck dish.

 You only need to mix together a few simple ingredients.
 Grab a bag of shredded potatoes from the store because you probably already have all of the other ingredients to make this gluten free hashbrown casserole.